miladrahimi/laravel-jwt-auth/README.md

 composer require miladrahimi/larajwt:2.*
 ```

-Now run the following command to copy `jwt.php` to your Laravel config directory:
+Then run the following command to generate `jwt.php` (the package config) in your Laravel config directory:

 ```
 php artisan vendor:publish --tag=larajwt-config